tentwentyfour/remaim/README.md

 Changelog
 ---------

+- 0.4.0 – switched to `maniphest.search` to search for existing tickets and removed the need to force protocols for file downloads.
+Added support for parent_id journal entries.
 - 0.3.0 – introduces a new `Journal` class to handle the journal of actions on each Redmine issue.
-Each entry is handled seperately and then converted into a Maniphest update.
+Each entry is handled separately and then converted into a Maniphest update.